DEFAISOL/DEFAI/README.md

 ## Metrics and Monitoring

-Listen includes built-in metrics exposed at `localhost:3030/metrics`.
+DEFAI includes built-in metrics exposed at `localhost:3030/metrics`.
 To visualize:

 1. Start Prometheus: